-Your company's proposal is among those that the Sonarpin Foundation deems responsive, and winning the contract would establish your team as a leader in implementing Accelerated Bridge Construction technologies in a challenging environment.
 Each competing firm is requested to submit a 1:10 scale model to demonstrate its concept.
 Models will be erected under simulated field conditions and will be tested for stability, strength, and serviceability using standardized lateral and vertical loads.
-Sonarpin consultants and village elders will judge the models by multiple criteria including durability, constructability, usability, stiffness, construction speed, efficiency, economy, and attractiveness.
+ImpDOT engineers will judge the models by multiple criteria including durability, constructability, usability, stiffness, construction speed, efficiency, economy, and attractiveness.
 The contract will be awarded to the company whose model satisfies specified requirements and best achieves project objectives.